 The extreme costume from Harajuku is also supported by the extreme of makeup and hairstyle.
 The Harajuku hairstyle is actually extreme, glamorous, and eye-catching.
 To apply Harajuku hair, you should razor your hair, make it wild, let the hair down, & dye your hair (usually with a bright color) like the pictures below.

 Fashions seen in Harajuku area have become a somewhat eclectic blend of different styles from around the world.
 There are many variations on the punk style.
 There are also several styles of gothic fashion that are quite popular.

 One of the most popular, among males, is known as Gothic.
-The boys wear dresses and makeup, but strongly deny any suggestion that they are transvestites.
-There are also a fairly large number that choose to wear fashions modeled on the styles worn by members of the hip hop culture and street skaters.
+The boys wear dresses and makeup but strongly deny any suggestion that they are transvestites.
+There is also a fairly large number that chooses to wear fashions modeled on the styles worn by members of the hip-hop culture and street skaters.

 It is also not uncommon to see boys and girls both dressed up to look like their favorite characters from different anime series.
 Many people choose to blend the styles of 80s heavy metal, rock, and techno music bands.
 These outfits are often brightly colored.
 People have named this style, Visual Kei, and is usually worn by members of bands who put on visual as well as musical shows.
 This practice has come to be known as cosplay, or costume play.